-NOTE 2—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t2 and t4 correspond to the point in time at which the start of the preamble for the incoming frame arrives at the receive antenna connector.
-Because time is needed to detect the frame and synchronize with its logical structure, an implementation determines when the start of the preamble for the incoming frame arrived at the receive antenna connector by capturing a timestamp some time after it occurred and compensating for the delay by subtracting an offset from the captured value.
+NOTE 2—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t2 and t4 correspond to the point in time at which the start of the preamble for the PPDU containing the Fine Timing Measurement or Ack frame arrives at the receive antenna connector.
+Because time is needed to detect the PPDU and synchronize with its logical structure, an implementation determines when the start of the preamble for the PPDU arrived at the receive antenna connector by capturing a timestamp some time after it occurred and compensating for the delay by subtracting an offset from the captured value.

 P529L47, P531L12, P532L26

-t1 Integer 0–(2 48 –1) The value of t1 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the Fine Timing Measurement frame identified by the Follow Up Dialog Token, in units of picoseconds, or null if the Follow Up Dialog Token is 0
+t1 Integer 0–(2 48 –1) The value of t1 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the PPDU containing the Fine Timing Measurement frame identified by the Follow Up Dialog Token, in units of picoseconds, or null if the Follow Up Dialog Token is 0

 P529L58, P531L21, P532L39